SOURCES FOR HISTORY OF MODERN AND CONTEMPORARY ART

 Single Subject course - Part Two

-- Art and correspondence.
+- Artists and the Law.
 An outline through the sources

 - The following textbooks and collections of documents (the pages will be indicated by the teacher during the lectures):